KirboSoftware/KirboSoftware/README.md

 ## What do I do?

 I'm mostly a Minecraft modder, I use the [Fabric](https://fabricmc.net/) modloader the most.
-I make websites and REST api's.
+I do make websites and REST api's but I rather work on other things like making mods for the games I play.

 I love learning new languages and new ways of coding.

-I have great knowledge of hardware and making PC's/Server's
+I have great knowledge of hardware and making PC's/Server's.

 ## Contact

-You can write me a mail at joostmsoftware@gmail.com or you can contact me on discord either in my [discord]() server or add me JoostMSoftware#3943
+You can write me a mail at joostmsoftware@gmail.com or you can contact me on discord either in my [discord](https://discord.gg/E4NypRM8NG) server or add me JoostMSoftware#3943

 ## Github stats